nielshuman/HorsePowerRun/en/index.md

     weight: 1

 ---
-# The HPR 2020 and COVID:
+# HPR 2021 has been canceled:

-**Due to the ongoing Corona pandemic we still do not know if there will be a 2021 HPR event.
-We are still hoping to be able to organize the run on Sunday 18-04-2021.**
+**Due to the ongoing Corona pandemic there will be no 2021 HPR event.**

-Together with the [RondomGees](rondomgees.nl) event, we are looking at alternative ways to organise a safe event.
-Unfortunately at this moment there is still a 10 days quarantine requirement for foreign vistotors.
-We will keep you updated on this site.

-You can sign up on our provisional list if you are interested in participating (if safely possible in April)
+**We are hoping to be able to meet all of you in good health for the 39th edition of the run on Sunday 17-04-2022.**